ethanrowe5379/BASH_Assignment/README.md

 Simple Extensions
 There are many possible extensions that you could pursue, such as:

-• multi-level menus / complex arguments
+• multi-level menus / complex arguments (Jack)
-• allowing access to multiple repositories (accessed by name)
+• allowing access to multiple repositories (accessed by name) (Jack)
-• being able to edit a text file from within your script
+• being able to edit a text file from within your script (Haseeb)
-• some form of validation on what the user inputs e.g. “invalid entry” or “that file was not found”
+• some form of validation on what the user inputs e.g. “invalid entry” or “that file was not found” (Everyone)
-3
-• automatically listing the contents of the file repository currently in use
+• automatically listing the contents of the file repository currently in use (Jack)
-• optionally adding user comments into log entries
+• optionally adding user comments into log entries (Ethan)
-• automatically making backup copies of each file which is edited
+• automatically making backup copies of each file which is edited (Haseeb)

 Further Extensions
 More advanced extensions could include: